kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

-Hence, if making use of above data we can generate a indicative rG table for this equipment setup based on the reported “Sum BPMpt/L” (based on “hear and see” calibrated sensor, 4,5 ml water in S-airlock and airtight fermenter):
+Hence, if making use of above data we can generate a indicative rG table for this equipment setup (e.g. sensor, airlock) based on the reported “Sum BPMpt/L” (based on “hear and see” calibrated sensor, 4,5 ml water in S-airlock and airtight fermenter):

 ![alt text](https://github.com/kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/blob/master/pic/SBL4TILT_table.png)